FrancesCoronel/personal-website-v3/site/content/adventures/2014-03-04-the-best-50-insults-i-found-online.md

 ##### 7. Let's play a game!!
 You go underwater and I'll count to one million!
 (For all the swimmers out there.) :grin:

-##### 8. How bout you slip into something a little more comfy for both of us…like a coma?
+##### 8. How bout you slip into something a little more comfy for both of us...like a coma?

 ##### 9. Bitch, you're like Mondays.
 Nobody likes you.
 (Cliche, I know) :roll: